 1. Under Texas law, is the owner of a pet Rottweiler liable for negligence for injuries the dog inflicts upon a neighbor, who was on his own property, when the owner knew of the dog’s dangerous propensities and failed to exercise reasonable care by securing the dog within a fenced yard in order to prevent foreseeable harm?

-2. Under Texas law, and assuming a local ordinance requiring dogs to be restrained, is the owner of a pet Rottweiler liable for negligence per se for injuries the dog inflicts on a neighbor, who was on his own property, if the neighbor is a member of the class of persons that state and city ordinances are designed to protect and the violation was the proximate cause of the injuries?
+2. Under Texas law, and assuming a city ordinance requiring dogs to be restrained, is the owner of a pet Rottweiler liable for negligence per se for injuries the dog inflicts on a neighbor, who was on his own property, if the neighbor is a member of the class of persons that state and city ordinances are designed to protect and the violation was the proximate cause of the injuries?

 3. Under Texas law, did a neighbor’s actions contribute to the dog bite injuries he sustained when, after a dog fight, he pulled on a dog’s choke chain collar, causing pain to the dog?